pgum/pgum.github.io/_posts/2020-02-28-downtime-8wastes.md

 layout: post
 title: 8 wastes od manufacturing - DOWNTIME
 subtitle: This is where I will tell my friends way too much about me
-image: /img/daoudi-aissa-absT1BNRDAI-unsplash.jpg
 category: concepts
 tags: [lean, waste]
 ---

 ## Downtime is the consequence of waste

-Its also acronym for 8 types of waste as defined by lean management.
+It's also acronym for 8 types of waste as defined by lean management.
 In IT some kinds of waste is hard to observe and measure as we don't produce physical objects.

 ## Defects